 and has guest edited at SmokeLong Quarterly

-Michelle can be found in 2016 sailing on her 43’ sailboat, Momo, her home for thirteen years, in East Africa.
+In 2018, Michelle can be found sailing on her 43’ sailboat, Momo, her home for fourteen years, in Africa and the Atlantic, en route to completing a circumnavigation that will take her home to New Zealand in 2019.
 Slowing life to a 5-knot pace, Michelle embraces a less-is-more approach to just about everything.
 Flash suits.

 is an award-winning poet, novelist and short story writer